-How is research different from regular medical care?
+How does research differ from regular medical care?

-Research is different in that it looks at the use of diagnostic and treatment options that are not considered part of routine medical care.
-This may include the administration of novel experimental medications or the use of new diagnostic devices that are being evaluated as possible future routine medical care.
-It can also include the collecting of extra patient samples (i.e. blood, urine, tissue) to be used for research studies at a later date.
+Research differs because it investigates using diagnostic and treatment options that are not currently part of routine medical care.
+This may include administering experimental medications or using new diagnostic devices that are being considered for future routine medical care.
+It may also include collecting extra patient samples (i.e., blood, urine, or tissue) to be used for future research studies.

-How can I find out more, stay informed, or take part in a research study?
+How can I find out more, stay informed, or participate in a research study?

-Clinical studies are regularly updated with their current status on our website.
-Each study features a contact form at the bottom of the page.
-Please use this form to contact us if your pet is eligible for enrollment, or to get more information about the studies that we’re currently conducting.
+We regularly update the current status of our clinical studies on our website.
+Each study features a contact form at the bottom of the page that you can use to contact us if your pet is eligible for enrollment, or to get more information about the studies that we are currently conducting.

 As a pet owner, what is expected of me if I enroll my pet in a clinical study?

-Each study is set up according to its needs.
+Each study is designed according to its specific needs.
 We encourage you to read the guidelines associated with the study you are interested in.

-- Compensation for enrolling your pet in a study will differ for each study.
-Usually it consists of the diagnostics and treatments that are part of the study being provided to you at no cost.
-Additionally, there could be other discounts applied to the care of your pet.
+- Compensation for enrolling your pet in a study will differ, but typically includes receiving study-related diagnostics and treatments at no cost.
+Additionally, there could be other discounts applied to your pet’s care.

-- In some cases, the owner may be asked to give medications to their pet, alter their diet or exercise plans.
+- In some cases, the owner may be asked to give their pet medications, or alter their diet or exercise plans.
 This will vary for each study.
-Some studies will require the administration of certain medications or other treatments.
-Others might require questionnaires to be filled out by owners before or after the study.
+Some studies may require owners to complete questionnaires before or after the study.

-- The duration of each research study will vary depending on the study design.
-Simple studies generally require a one-time interaction with a patient with no need for follow up.
-More comprehensive studies will follow patients over a longer period of time, such as several months or up to one year.
+- Each study’s duration will vary, according to its design.
+Simple studies generally require a one-time interaction with a patient with no need for follow up, whereas more comprehensive studies may require multiple visits over several months to a year.

-- The data collected from your pet will be used to improve the care that we provide to future patients.
-It will be used to show that a new treatment works with good efficacy or that a novel diagnostic test is accurate.
-Data collected from patients will be used in scientific publications and presentations in order to inform other veterinarians around the world about the research that we’ve done so they can adopt similar treatments and diagnostics in their practices.
+- Data collected from your pet will be used to improve the care provided to future patients.
+For example, it will be used to demonstrate that a new treatment is effective, or that a novel diagnostic test is accurate.
+Data will also be used in scientific publications and presentations to educate other veterinarians around the world about the research we have done so they can adopt similar treatments and diagnostics in their practices.

 - All patient data is anonymized and is not shared with any third parties.

-There are very few studies being conducted by Ethos Discovery that have the potential to cause pain to your pet.
+There are very few studies being conducted by Ethos Discovery that have the potential to cause your pet pain.

-If a study has the potential to result in pain there are pain management protocols in place to make sure that your pet does not actually experience this pain (i.e. pain medication, sedation).
-The potential to experience pain in a study is always communicated to the owner prior to them consenting to enroll their pet.
+If a study has the potential to cause pain, it will include pain management protocols to ensure that your pet does not actually experience this pain (i.e., pain medications or sedation).
+We will always communicate the potential for a study to cause pain prior to enrollment.

 What if I decide to participate in a research study but change my mind at a later date?

-All studies provide the option to unenroll your pet at any time.
-There are no negative consequences should you elect to have them removed from a study.
+All studies provide the option to unenroll your pet at any time, with no negative consequences.

 Do you do any testing on pets without their owners’ knowledge?

-No. All requirements for participation in a research study are clearly explained to the owner prior to their pet being enrolled in a study.
+No. All requirements for participation in a research study are clearly explained to the owner prior to their pet being enrolled.

 There are no extraneous tests or treatments performed on patients without prior discussion and approval from the owner.

-Will participation benefit my pet or just other pets?
+Will participation benefit my pet, or only other pets?

 Both.
-Many studies within Ethos will allow for your pet to receive a treatment or have a diagnostic procedure performed that would not otherwise be available to them.
-There will also be many studies in which the study does not immediately benefit your pet, but the data collected will benefit other pets in the future.
-The potential benefits to your pet will always be discussed by your doctor prior to you electing to enroll your pet in a study.
+Many studies will allow your pet to receive a treatment or diagnostic procedure that would not otherwise be available to them.
+Other studies will not immediately benefit your pet, but the data collected will benefit other pets in the future.
+Your veterinarian will discuss the potential benefits to your pet prior to enrollment.

-No. Our studies do not require any payment from the owner for their pet to be involved.
-The majority of our studies instead compensate owners for many of the costs associated with a study.
-Certain studies can also pay out incentives to owners, which can be used to cover other medical care that their pet may receive.
+No. Our studies do not require owners to pay for their pet’s participation.
+The majority of our studies compensate owners for study-associated costs.
+Certain studies also include incentives, which can be used to cover other medical care the pet may receive.